American imperialism: 1950–1959: Cold War outside Europe

+1945–1970: Asia-Pacific

-In South Korea, the U.S. quickly allied with Syngman Rhee, leader of the fight against the People's Republic of Korea that proclaimed a provisional government.
-There was a lot of opposition to the division of Korea, including rebellions by communists such as the Jeju uprising in 1948.
-This was violently suppressed and led to the deaths of 30,000 people, the majority of them civilians.
+In Korea, the US occupied the Southern half of the peninsula in 1945 and dissolved the Socialist People's Republic of Korea.
+After which, the USA quickly allied with Syngman Rhee, leader of the fight against the People's Republic of Korea that proclaimed a provisional government.
+There was a lot of opposition to the division of Korea, including rebellions by communists such as the Jeju uprising in 1948 and further Communist partisans in the Korean War.
+The Jeju Uprising was violently suppressed and led to the deaths of 30,000 people, the majority of them civilians.
 North Korea invaded South Korea in June 1950, starting the Korean War.
-With National Security Council document 68 and the subsequent Korean War, the U.S. adopted a policy of "rollback" against communism in Asia.
+With National Security Council document 68 and the subsequent Korean War, the US adopted a policy of "rollback" against communism in Asia.
 John Tirman, an American political theorist has claimed that this policy was heavily influenced by America's imperialistic policy in Asia in the 19th century, with its goals to Christianize and Americanize the peasant masses.
+In the following conflict, the USA oversaw a large bombing campaign over North Korea.
+A total of 635,000 tons of bombs, including 32,557 tons of napalm, were dropped on Korea.

-In Vietnam, the U.S. eschewed its anti-imperialist rhetoric by materially supporting the French Empire in a colonial counterinsurgency.
-Influenced by the Grand Area policy, the U.S. eventually assumed military and financial support for the South Vietnamese state against the Vietnamese communists following the first First Indochina war.
-The US and South Vietnam feared Ho Chi Minh would win nationwide elections.
+In Vietnam, the US eschewed its anti-imperialist rhetoric by materially supporting the French Empire in a colonial counterinsurgency.
+However, the United States helped the French colonialists to fight communism, not to support France's continued rule of Vietnam after winning the war.
+The United States' support was in response to communist China's support for Vietnam's communist independence movement.
+The United States put pressure on France to negotiate with the indigenous anti-communist nationalists and gradually return independence to the pro-French government in the context of global decolonization.
+Influenced by the Grand Area policy, the US eventually assumed military and financial support for the South Vietnamese state against the Vietnamese communists following French defeat in the First Indochina War.
+The US and South Vietnam feared Ho Chi Minh, a communist, would win nationwide elections.
 They both refused to sign agreements at the 1954 Geneva Conference arguing that fair elections weren't possible in North Vietnam.
 Beginning in 1965, the US sent many combat units to fight Viet Cong and North Vietnamese soldiers in South Vietnam, with fighting extending to North Vietnam, Laos, and Cambodia.
 During the war Martin Luther King Jr. called the American government "the greatest purveyor of violence in the world today."
+Initially based on stopping the spread of Communism into South Vietnam, the war and its motivations slowly began to lose its momentum in justifying the damage the war was causing to both sides.
+Particularly on the home front, where by 1970, two thirds of the American public advocated against the war.
+The communist government of North Vietnam propagated that their war was anti-colonial and equated the US with France, although in essence the Vietnam War was completely a proxy war and civil war.